TEDx Talk

 Feel you need to know more about what a stroke entails and from a medical perspective?

-and Stroke: The Reality: How Can I Reduce My Risk For Stroke?
++ Stroke: The Reality: How Can I Reduce my Risk for Stroke?

 When you have lost your mind (figuratively and literally speaking), your life, its progress and your identity, I have realised - firsthand - that you run/sprint to what you sincerely love.
 Teaching is what I love and these unique well wishes (above and below) showcase why.
 When you think of your job, it's not often that a copious amount of people from such, would offer you support, but this is all I have received from generous, thoughtful children.
-After my first stroke, my English Queen Emma (whom I worked with in UK) would receive letters and sweet handmade cards (even gift vouchers from the loving and supportive parents!) sent to her home and she'd bring them directly to my depleted self whilst in hospital (thank you, thank you, thank you).
-My dear former colleagues (who were there when I had my first stroke at a staff party in mid-2012, where some then took headache-ridden, ghastly looking Special K to the nearby hospital demanding I be seen.
-Those stroke smarties surely saved my life!) still send cards, chocolate and British delights my way to show their support and when I worry that I (the master of forgetting) have been forgotten by them, they remind me of my legacy and/or what I mean to them - still, despite oceans away and a broken mind.
+After the first stroke, my Queen Emma (a work colleague in UK) would receive letters + sweet, handmade cards (even gift vouchers from the loving and supportive parents!) sent to her home and she'd bring them directly to my depleted self whilst in hospital (thank you, thank you, thank you).
+My dear former colleagues (who were there when I had Stroke 1.0 at a staff party in mid-2012, where some then took headache-ridden, ghastly-looking Special K to the nearby hospital demanding I be seen.
+Those stroke smarties surely saved my life!) still send cards, chocolate & British delights my way to show their support and when I worry that I (the master of forgetting) have been forgotten by them, they remind me of my legacy and/or what I mean to them - still, despite oceans away and a broken mind.
 Just what a struggling stroke survivor needs.

-How Special K does hospital - 'perfect anatomy' (minus nervous system) compliments (with an overprotective - and perhaps confused - darling big brother).
+Below: How Special K does hospital - 'perfect-anatomy' (minus nervous system) compliments (with an overprotective - and perhaps confused - darling big brother).
 Yes!

-and Stroke: The Reality: How Can I Reduce My Risk For Stroke?
++ Stroke: The Reality: How Can I Reduce my Risk for Stroke?

 Shock